scriptotek/alma-slipsomat/README.md

 ## See also

 * [open issues](https://github.com/scriptotek/alma-slipsomat/issues)
-* [alma-letters-ubo](https://github.com/scriptotek/alma-letters-ubo) for our XSLT files
+* the [alma-letters-ubo repo](https://github.com/scriptotek/alma-letters-ubo) for our XSLT files

 ## Development